FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

    {: .warning}
    > Windows Defender may show a warning, this is normal for unsigned third-party tools and it's safe to proceed if downloaded from the official Spigot website; however, since this is third-party software, we are not legally responsible for its use.

-4. Enter `server.jar`in the "final name" field.
+4. Enter `server.jar` in the "final name" field.

 5. Set the "output directory" to the temporary folder you created.

 6. Click the "compile" button and wait for the installation to complete, This may take several minutes.

-7. Open the dashboard and navigate to The File Manager.
+7. Open the dashboard and navigate to the File Manager.

-8. Delete all the content of the File Manager and upload the server.jar file created in the temporary folder.
+8. Delete all content of the File Manager and upload the server.jar file created in the temporary folder.

 9. Start the server.
 {% endtab %}

-{% tab softwareType Paper/purpur/pufferfish  %}
+{% tab softwareType Paper / Purpur / Pufferfish  %}
-1. Open the official website of the wanted software:
+1. Visit the official website of the wanted software:
    - [Paper (by the PaperMC team)](https://papermc.io/downloads/paper) ([looking for older versions?](https://papermc.io/downloads/all))
    - [Purpur (by the PurpurMC team)](https://purpurmc.org/download/purpur)
    - [Pufferfish (by the pufferfish.host team)](https://pufferfish.host/downloads)

 2. Select the desired Minecraft version.

-3. Download the server jar
+3. Click on the Download button of the wanted build.

-4. rename the downloaded file to `server.jar`
+4. Rename the downloaded file to `server.jar`.

-5. Open the dashboard and navigate to The File Manager.
+5. Open the dashboard and navigate to the File Manager.

-6. Delete all the content of the File Manager and upload the server.jar file.
+6. Delete all content of the File Manager and upload the server.jar file.

-7. start the server.
+7. Start the server.
 {% endtab %}

-{% tab softwareType Sponge/Mohist/Arclight  %}
+{% tab softwareType Sponge / Mohist / Arclight  %}
 1. Open the official website of the wanted software:
    - [SpongeVanilla (by spongepowered)](https://spongepowered.org/downloads/spongevanilla)
    - [SpongeForge (by spongepowered)](https://spongepowered.org/downloads/spongeforge)